tellor-io/layer/adr/adr1008 - voting power by group.md

 Another way to fix the attack (buying vote power via tips) is to just have others also tip on subsequent vote rounds, so the system would always be safe if >50% of the power is honest; not to even mention a risk of a social fork.

-### move to different goverance structure
+### move to different governance structure

 In the long run, it is definitely on the table to move to a different governance system.
-Whether it's liquid staking, delegations, or other market forces that could drive centralization and alter crypto economic incentives, tellor remains commited to having an active community with a robust censorship resistant core that comes to consensus on any data.
+Whether it's liquid staking, delegations, or other market forces that could drive centralization and alter crypto economic incentives, tellor remains committed to having an active community with a robust censorship resistant core that comes to consensus on any data.
 Whether this looks like a traditional one citizen one vote system, a reputation system, or just further refinement in the split of voting powers, tellor is open to exploring these options as the crypto ecosystem does.
 As of now, DAO governance is nascent and fragile.
 We're currently governance minimalists that want to push the boundaries in areas other than decentralized governance.
 That said, tellor has a social layer that is the ultimate fallback and this alone was a huge reason for becoming a standalone chain.

 ## Issues / Notes on Implementation